TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

 .. method:: TarFile.extractfile(member)

-   Extract a member from the archive as a file object. *member* may be a filename or a :class:`TarInfo` object.
+   Extract a member kutoka the archive as a file object. *member* may be a filename or a :class:`TarInfo` object.
 If *member* is a regular file or a link, an :class:`io.BufferedReader` object is returned.
 Otherwise, :const:`None` is returned.